 Currently, one of the most significant risks and uncertainties is the potential further adverse effect of the current pandemic of the novel coronavirus, or COVID-19.
-A number of our tenants had temporarily closed their stores and requested rent deferral or rent abatement during this pandemic.
-Many experts acknowledge that the outbreak has already triggered a period of global economic slowdown or a global recession.
+A number of our tenants had temporarily closed their stores during 2020 and requested rent deferral or rent abatement during this pandemic.
+The Company's deferred rent balance is \$399 at December 31, 2021, which is significantly lower than the deferred rent balance of \$4,457 at December 31, 2020 due primarily to collections during the year ended December 31, 2021.